aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

     //
   ```

-  2 - Add *AuthGuardService* as a provider in module definition:
+  2 - Add *AuthGuardService* as a provider in the module definition:
   ```javascript

   @NgModule({